 Dr Luca Leoncini

 Art historian specialising in 15th-century Italian painting.
 His first degree and PhD were from Rome University followed by research at the Warburg Institute in London.
 He has published articles on the classical tradition in Italian art of the 15th century and contributed to the Macmillan Dictionary of Art.
 He has also written on Mantegna and Renaissance drawings.
 Instagram: @lucaleonci

-Price – per person (2017)
+Price, per person

-Two sharing: £4,360 or £4,150 without flights.
-Single occupancy: £4,950 or £4,740 without flights.
+Two sharing: £5,940 or £5,690 without flights.
+Single occupancy: £6,980 or £6,730 without flights.

-Flights (economy class, Airbus A32S, Embraer 90, Embraer 7S) with Alitalia (Mar./Apr./Nov.) or with British Airways (Sep./Oct.); travel by private coach throughout; hotel accommodation as described below; breakfasts; 5 lunches (including one picnic) and 7 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (economy class) with ITA Airways; travel by private coach throughout; hotel accommodation as described below; breakfasts; 5 lunches (including 1 picnic) and 7 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 This tour involves a lot of walking, some of it over rough ground at archaeological sites and cobbled or uneven paving in town centres.
 Fitness and sure-footedness are essential.
 There are also some long coach journeys.
 Average distance by coach per day: 73 miles.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.

 William Howard & The Carducci String Quartet, 19–21 April 2024

 Genoa & Turin, 20–26 April 2024